-Be one of the high-level specialists to provide a remunerated business development coaching service for visionary entrepreneurs
+Become a high-level specialist and provide remunerated business development coaching to visionary entrepreneurs

 COPERNICUS ACCELERATOR - MENTORS